RIMESINT/dataex-client/docs/user-guide/dataex_obs_station_list.md

 ### Example
 ```
-$ dataex_obs_station_list.py --country_id 3 --non_empty --output_type csv --output ./station_info.csv
+$ dataex_obs_station_list.py --country_id 3 --non_empty --output_format csv --output ./station_info.csv
 ```
 This will download a list of observation stations and their related information for country with `id` number 3 and since output type is `csv`, the data will be stored in a csv file with name `station_info.csv` in the current directory.
 Since, `non_empty` flag is set, only those stations with observations are retrieved.